oracle/graal/sulong/docs/user/DEBUGGING.md

 Breakpoints can only be set in functions that have already been parsed.
 GraalVM defaults to parsing functions in LLVM bitcode files only when they are first being executed.
-To instead parse functions eagerly and be able to set breakpoints also in functions not yet executed you can launch `lli` with the option `--llvm.lazyParsing=false`.
+To instead parse functions eagerly and be able to set breakpoints also in functions not yet executed you can use the option `lli --llvm.lazyParsing=false`.

 ## Program-defined breakpoints using `__builtin_debugtrap()`